alshedivat/al-folio/_pages/about.md

 Hi!
 Welcome to my website, where I have tried to put my analytics journey in perspective.
 I am a data professional with 5+ years of experience, interested in working in the interesection of tech and social impact.
 I currently work as a Data Analytics Freelancer at [Upwork](https://www.upwork.com/freelancers/~0162236444b2794456?viewMode=1).

-My most recent work was to make sense of sparsely colleced media data by the client over 2 years to inform their investment portfolio for the next year.
+My most recent work was to make sense of sparsely colleced media data by the client over 2 years to inform their investment portfolio for the upcoming year.
 Overcoming this challenge of inadequate data, I was able to analyze [footfall data against the basket of digital media investments](https://github.com/detectorisk/Digital_media_affect_on_footfall/tree/main) made by the client to inform next year's investment portfolio.

 Recently I graduated with distinction in MSc Data Analytics from the University of Strathclyde, where I honed my skills across advanced machine learning tools, data warehousing, and upskiller by programming proficiency in Python, R, SQL, PowerBI etc. My strong background in research, experience with a wide variety of data munging tools, as well as the ability to effectively communicate insights to stakeholders, places me well for Data Analyst/Insight Analyst/ Business Analyst roles.